 - Home Maintenance – spring, summer, fall, and winter schedules to keep your home in tip-top shape

 - Car Maintenance – keeping it clean, and manufacturer recommended intervals

 Once you establish some routines, you will notice that things run much smoother and you have a little less chaos.

-To do lists are mini goals.
-Write down all of the main tasks that you need to accomplish, then break them down into smaller task lists.
+Think of your to-do’s as mini-goals.
+Write down all of the main tasks that you need to accomplish, then break them down into smaller, more specific task lists.

 Use a planner or calendar to schedule everything.

 I can’t say it enough.
 Use some kind of planner, bullet journal, or calendar to schedule all of your daily tasks and appointments.

 Write it all down.
 Birthdays, special occasions, appointments, goals, to-do lists, meal plans all can be kept in one central place.
 Just as the kitchen is typically the heart of the home, a planner can be the heart of your life.

 A planner helps you avoid over-committing or over-scheduling yourself.
 It can help you identify where you have more time or can make better use of the time you do have.
 A planner can also help you remember and keep track of everything.

 I used to just remember everything, but now not so much.
 I tease my husband that I did the heavy lifting for the first twenty years of our life together, so now it’s his 20 years.